 4. Maximize impact with targeted titles and descriptions

 Remember, descriptions are mainly for readers.
-Don’t try to cater to Google robots with these — instead, make them enticing, elaborate on the promise made in your headline, and use a strong call to action to encourage clicks.
+Don’t try to cater to Google robots with these.
+Instead, make them enticing, elaborate on the promise made in your headline, and use a solid call to action to encourage clicks.

-5. Put your images to work for you
+5. Put your images to work for you: WordPress beginners essential tips

 Images add beauty and interest to your pages.
 They can have a search engine optimization job to do, too.